|Worthy is free to use.|

 - No flexibility or diversification.
 You aren’t able to customize your investment as you could with stocks or ETFs.

 - Limited account options.
-Unlike with other robo-advisors, you can’t yet automatically open an IRA or 401(k), but you can reach out to Worthy to invest through your IRA.
+Unlike with other robo-advisors, you can’t yet automatically open a retirement account, but you can reach out to Worthy to invest through your IRA.

 - Visit the Worthy Bonds website and click Get started.